antz22/ml-coursera-python-solutions/README.md

 # [Coursera Machine Learning MOOC by Andrew Ng](https://www.coursera.org/learn/machine-learning)
-# Python Programming Assignments
+# Solutions to Python Programming Assignments

 ![](machinelearning.jpg)

-This repository contains solutions to the python versions of the programming assignments for the [Machine Learning online class](https://www.coursera.org/learn/machine-learning) taught by Professor Andrew Ng.
+This repository contains all the solutions to the python versions of the programming assignments for the [Machine Learning online class](https://www.coursera.org/learn/machine-learning) taught by Professor Andrew Ng.

+Normally if I don't understand a problem, looking at the solution will help me understand how to approach it and solve it effectively.
+However, that's hard to do when the solutions are cryptic, not explained, and don't use good practices.
+This repository aims to help with those looking for solutions with in-depth explanations and sensible code.

-The python versions of the assignments were taken from [@dibgerge](https://github.com/dibgerge)
+The python versions of the assignments are credited to [@dibgerge](https://github.com/dibgerge).

 - The assignments use [Jupyter Notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html), which provides an intuitive flow easier than the original MATLAB/OCTAVE assignments.
 - The original assignment instructions have been completely re-written and the parts which used to reference MATLAB/OCTAVE functionality have been changed to reference its `python` counterpart.